 Coaching and Support Staff Salaries, Benefits Bonuses - We noted a variance greater than 10% compared to the prior period.
-We noted, through inquiry of the Department, coaching and support staff salaries, benefits and bonuses decreased due to eliminating positions due to the COVID-19 pandemic.

-Team Travel - We noted a variance greater than 10% compared to the prior period.
-We noted, through inquiry of the Department, team travel expenses decreased from the prior period due to the cancellation of games due to the COVID-19 pandemic.
+We noted, through inquiry of the Department, coaching and support staff salaries, benefits and bonuses increased due to return to prepandemic staffing levels.
+In the previous year, there were eliminated positions and furloughs due to the COVID-19 pandemic.
+We also noted a variance greater than 10% compared to the budget estimates.
+We noted, through inquiry of the Department, more bonuses were paid to staff for additional duties performed for multiple sports, which was due to constraints on staffing levels due to the COVID-19 pandemic.